Rising gas prices could put brakes on some summer driving

 According to a GasBuddy.com survey, only 58 percent of people will take a road trip this summer, down from 24 percent last year.

-The price hit $5 a gallon Monday at one Mobil station in Manhattan.
-But average gas prices are around $3 a gallon.
+The price hit $5 a gallon Monday at one Mobil station on 11th Avenue and 51st Street in Manhattan.

+Nationwide, the average price for a gallon of regular is $2.91.
+It's $2.97 in New Jersey.
+The statewide average in New York is now $3.04 and it's $3.08 in Connecticut.
+Topping all of them is New York City, with an average of $3.15.

+According to the AAA, gasoline prices are rising on average by a penny every day.
+And just in time for the summer travel season.

 Crude oil prices have hit their highest level in more than three years and are expected to keep climbing, pushing up gasoline prices along the way.